lehmanwics/lehmanwics.github.io/_posts/2016-12-30-Upload-Codenvy-Project-To-Github.md

 You can also work in the terminal as I'm used to by navigating to the Terminal tab under your Processes pane
 ![CodenvyGHSetUp-10.PNG](https://raw.githubusercontent.com/seerocode/seerocode.github.io/master/_posts/CodenvyGHSetUp-10.PNG)

+Let me know if I missed anything or it seems confusing.
+Still working on day 5, stay tuned!